 Learn something new every day More Info... by email

 There are several sites on the Internet that offer free broadband usage calculators.
 To use these calculators, you enter in information, including hours online and different things that you do while online.
-These calculators can then give you a rough estimate of your broadband usage.
+These calculators can then give you a rough estimate of your usage of broadband.

 While it may seem difficult, broadband usage calculators are actually quite simple.
 They work using a simple formula.
 The number of hours spent surfing the Internet, listening to online radio, playing games, and making phone calls with VoIP programs, such as Skype™, all use a varying amount of gigabytes.
 Sending emails, watching videos, and downloading songs and movies also use a different amount of gigabytes.
 Adding up the gigabytes used are how these calculators determine the amount of usage.